davidbeckonline/davidbeckonline-site/content/posts/2022-02_spiritual-letters.md

 ### More Videos

 This video is from French-German television station ARTE.
 It gives a very good overview of the movie.
 I would almost argue that it covers too much.
 The movie is probably better, if you have not seen this before.
-Therefore I am adding this to the very end of this blog post.
+Therefore, I am adding this to the very end of this blog post.

 {{< youtube dlPhWbqyReE >}}